immcantation/alakazam/docs/topics/countGenes.md

 clone
 :   name of the `data` column containing clone identifiers for each sequence.
-If this value is specified, then genes will be counted only once for each clone.
+If this value is specified, then one gene will be considered for each clone.
 Note, this is accomplished by using the most common gene within each `clone` identifier.
 As such, ambiguous alleles within a clone will not be accurately represented.